 Delivering our science

-Our work will provide the best available Earth systems and climate science through a climate knowledge ‘value chain’ that involves many stakeholders, from scientists through to next and end users.
+Our work provided the best available Earth systems and climate science through a climate knowledge ‘value chain’ that involved many stakeholders, from scientists through to next and end users.

-While some of the Hub’s science output will be directed to a range of end users from the outset, much will be used by Australian and international research communities, within and beyond the Hub.
-This research will be used to generate data, information, products, tools and services for a range of end users, including government, the private sector, non-government organisations, and Australian communities of interest (including Indigenous communities).
+While some of the Hub’s science outputs were directed to a range of end users from the outset, much was also used by Australian and international research communities, within and beyond the Hub.
+This research was used to generate data, information, products, tools and services for a range of end users, including government, the private sector, non-government organisations and Australian communities of interest (including Indigenous communities).